 Preheat your oven to 200°C and put a large saucepan of water on to boil.
 Chop the red potato into 2cm chunks (no need to peel!).
 Halve, peel and thinly slice the red onion into half moons.
-Trim the tops from the sugar snap peas.
+Trim the tops from the green beans.
 Peel and grate the garlic (or use a garlic press).
 Pop the potato into your pan of boiling water.
 Cook for 15-20 mins.
 TIP: The potato is cooked when you can easily slip a knife through.

 Meanwhile, roughly chop the parsley (stalks and all).
 Put half the parsley in a small bowl and mix in the panko breadcrumbs, Provençal herbs, olive oil (see ingredients for amount) and a good pinch of salt.
 Pop the chicken breasts on a baking tray and season with salt and pepper.
 Using the back of a spoon, spread the mayo over the top of each breast and then sprinkle over the crumb mixture.

 Pop the chicken on the top shelf of your oven.
 Bake until it is cooked through and golden on top, 20-25 mins.
 IMPORTANT: The chicken is cooked when it is no longer pink in the middle.
 Meanwhile, heat a splash of oil in a frying pan over medium heat.
 Add the onion.
 Cook until soft, 7-10 mins, stirring occasionally, then remove from the pan and keep to one side.

 When the potato is cooked, drain in a colander and leave to steam dry for 1 minute.
 Return the potato to the pan and mash until smooth with a potato masher.
 Mix in a knob of butter (if you have some) and the softened onion.
 Taste and add salt and pepper if necessary.
 Keep warm in the pan with a lid on.